simenkid/busyman/README.md

 <a name="Overiew"></a>
 ## 1. Overview

-**busyman** is a lodash-like JS utility library that provides commonly used functions for your convenience.
+**busyman** is a lightweight and lodash-like JS utility library that provides commonly used functions for your convenience.

 <a name="Installation"></a>
 ## 2. Installation